Night of the Living Dead: Plot

-Ben proposes a plan to obtain medical supplies for Karen and transport the group to a rescue center after refueling his truck at a pump on the farm.
+Ben devises a plan to obtain medical supplies for Karen and transport the group to a rescue center by refueling his truck at a pump on the farm.
 Ben, Tom, and Judy drive there together, holding the ghouls off with torches and Molotov cocktails.
-However, spilled gas catches fire and causes the truck to explode, killing Tom and Judy.
-Ben returns, but when Harry refuses to unlock the door, Ben breaks it down.
+However, spilled gasoline catches fire and causes the truck to explode, killing Tom and Judy.
+Ben makes it back, but when Harry refuses to unlock the door, Ben breaks it down.

-The remaining survivors debate possible options, until the 3 a.m. news broadcast airs.
-As they watch the update, the power fails and the ghouls break through the doors and windows of the unlit home.
-In the chaos, Harry takes Ben's rifle but is disarmed and shot.
-Wounded, he staggers down into the cellar, discovers Karen has died, and dies beside her.
-Barbra awakens from her delirious state and fends off a ghoul attacking Helen, who flees to the cellar.
+The remaining survivors debate possible options, pausing when the 3 a.m. news broadcast airs.
+As they watch the update, the power fails, and the ghouls break through the doors and windows of the unlit home.
+In the chaos, Harry grabs Ben's gun to threaten him, but is disarmed and shot by Ben.
+Harry staggers down to the cellar and dies beside his daughter.
+Barbra awakens from her delirium and saves Helen from the ghouls, who then flees to the cellar.

-Karen has become a ghoul, feeds on her father's remains, and stabs her mother to death with a masonry trowel.
+Karen dies from her injuries, becomes a ghoul, feeds on her father's remains, and stabs her mother to death with a masonry trowel.
 Barbra tries to help Ben keep the ghouls out, but freezes upon seeing the reanimated Johnny, who drags her into the horde.
 As the horde pours into the farmhouse, Ben retreats to the cellar, where he shoots the reanimated Harry and Helen.

 In the morning, an armed posse arrives to dispatch the remaining ghouls.
 Awakened by their gunfire, Ben emerges from the cellar, but, mistaking him for a ghoul, the posse shoots him.
 His body is thrown onto a bonfire and burned with the other corpses.